-“Most brands are pretty bad at omni channel services.”
+“Most brands are pretty bad at cross channel experience.”
 That was the conclusion I came to during a recent online-offline study tour in London.

 Asics, Adidas, New Balance, Nike, and Puma were my main brands of interest.
-To assess them, I researched omni channel services best practices of a wide range of brands and retailers, created a scorecard, and built a store assessment app.
+To assess them, I researched cross channel experience best practices of a wide range of brands and retailers, created a scorecard, and built a store assessment app.
 In late August, I went on a field trip to London to find out how well they performed.

 Amid many myths and rumors, this research sheds light on the facts, corporate communication, and the evidence from physical store openings.
 Long quality read.

 Imagine you own 43% of your online market, and 50% of the online growth, but 85% of your market continues to be brick & mortar?
 Imagine (more…)

 A retail pro report from Amazon’s brick & mortar book store in Seattle, a consumer experience with zero cross channel services.
 Only an app secured the sale.

 I have to admit, I have a love-hate relationship with Amazon.
 As a consumer, I like their ultimate convenience for need shopping, yet find their attempts at inspiring my impulse shopping utterly over the top.
 As a brand and retail manager, I love them for (more…)